Connect with others who understand.

 What Causes Gene Mutations?

-When a cell divides, it passes its DNA along to the new cells — but sometimes, the DNA doesn’t copy correctly, resulting in a genetic mutation.
+When a cell divides, it passes its DNA along to the new cells that are formed, but sometimes, the DNA doesn’t copy correctly, resulting in a genetic mutation.
 You could think of it as copying a list of instructions and accidentally inserting typos.
 The mutation can cause the genes in the new cells to make proteins that function improperly.
 Scientists have identified some genetic causes of HCM.
 However, there are hundreds of gene mutations associated with the condition.
 The significance of many of these mutations is not clear.

 Genetic testing can identify variations (changes) in your genes.
 For example, genetic testing can help identify if you have one of the two most common gene mutations among people with HCM: